 2-4pm on Fridays

-There is a dedicated service for ESA & PIP applications & forms and these need to be booked in advance as this takes an entire session – call 01273 676 171, leave a message and we’ll get back to you.
+There is a dedicated service for these forms, please book in advance as this takes an entire session.
+Please email firstname.lastname@example.org or call 01273 676 171, leave a message and we’ll get back to you.

 Some basic Welfare Rights advice;

 If you live in Brighton and Hove and make a new claim for any of the following;

 You will likely have to claim Universal Credit instead.